 Your copy of Tableau Desktop can stay current with the latest features, security resolutions, and fixes through dot (maintenance) releases.
 By default, Tableau Desktop is configured to install dot releases for you automatically with a feature named Automatic Product Updates.
 When you start Tableau Desktop for the first time after a dot release becomes available, you see a prompt offering to download it after you exit Tableau Desktop.
 You can choose to postpone or skip the update.
 (The Product Update feature will not automatically install a major upgrade.)

 You can also check for product updates at any time by selecting Check for Product Updates from the Help menu.
 If a new maintenance version is available, Tableau gives you an opportunity to download and install the latest version.

-Note: Automatic Product Updates and Check for Product Updates are not available if your Administrator has turned off this feature during install or if your product maintenance services have expired.
+Note: Automatic Product Updates and Check for Product Updates are not available if your Administrator has turned off this feature

 With a dot release, there's no change to the workbooks, data sources and other files in your Tableau repository, and everything in Tableau Desktop should look the same as before.
 One exception is that Tableau sometimes makes new data source connectors available with a maintenance release.